Now accepting applications

 - Emergency Medical Responder (EMR) BC License or Primary Care Paramedic (PCP).

-- Candidates with certification from outside B.C. must provide evidence of commencing the equivalency process with the EMA Licensing Board of British Columbia at the time of application.
+- Candidates with certification from outside BC are asked to provide evidence of commencing the equivalency process with the EMA Licensing Board of British Columbia, at the time of application.

-- Successful completion of a minimum of one year of post-secondary education (30 credits) or completion of two years in a recognized apprenticeship program.
+- Successful completion of a minimum of one year of post-secondary education (30 credits) or completion of two years of a recognized apprenticeship program.

 - Current technician-level certification in any of the following specialty areas: